-Regular programmes are mainly for students who are serious about STEM and are keen to pursue STEM in the future.
-Our regular programmes are all based on competition preparation and prepare students’ portfolios for DSA or STEM-related endeavours.
+Our regular STEM programmes are mainly for students who are serious about STEM and are keen to pursue STEM in the future.
+Our regular programmes are all based on competition preparation and preparing students’ portfolios for DSA or STEM-related endeavors.

 Holiday programmes are fun short programmes designed to let kids have some fun while developing a set of thinking, reasoning, teamwork, investigative, and creative skills that students can use in all areas of their lives.

-Will regular classes be stressful for my child?
+Will regular STEM classes be stressful for my child?

-The methodology we utilize in our lessons involves helping students to master concepts or skills and guiding them to apply those to a more complex task, which is done incrementally and with guidance from teachers.
+Our STEM classes are designed to be enjoyable and fun!
+Our STEM classes are not inherently stressful or overwhelming.
+The methodology we utilize in our lessons involves helping students to master STEM concepts and skills by guiding them to apply those to a more complex task easily, with dedicated guidance and support by qualified teachers.

-What’s the difference between STEM Institution and other enrichment centres?
+What’s the difference between STEM Institution and other enrichment centers?

-The centre is to provide impactful STEM education to our learners.
-Students not only learn but also “apply” STEM knowledge when they attempt problem solving.
+STEM Institution provides impactful STEM education to our learners.
+Our students not only learn but also “apply” STEM knowledge via attempt problem-solving tasks and activities.

-We take a modular approach, where under each programme, students are exposed to the different types of coding/robotics available.
-Each programme will be using a different robotic kit and the experience that they have with each programme will be different.
+We take a modular approach, where under each program, students are exposed to the different types of coding/robotics available.
+Each program will be using a different robotic kit and the experience that they have with each program will be different.

-We will also want to impart soft skills to them, and whether they take the DSA route or not, we believe that participating in competitions helps the kids build up their confidence, ability to speak and present, work with others to solve problems and get exposed to critical thinking and problem solving.
+We will also want to impart soft skills to them, and whether they take the DSA route or not, we believe that participating in STEM competitions helps to build up our students' confidence, ability to speak and present, work with others to solve problems and get exposed to critical thinking.

-In addition to all of that, we focus on quality rather than quantity.
-It's not about having a fixed structure that forces all students to learn at the same rate but rather keeping the class small and addressing the different students' learning needs as well.
+We focus on quality rather than quantity.
+It's not about having a fixed structure that forces all students to learn at the same rate but rather keeping the class small and addressing the different students' learning needs.

 For other questions, feel free to contact us at email@example.com or Whatsapp us Here